Answered By: Supervisors Customer Services Last Updated: Sep 22, 2021 Views: 221

 - Oxford Handbooks Literature The Oxford Handbooks are one of the most successful and cited series within scholarly publishing, containing in-depth, high-level articles by scholars at the top of their field.

 For more information about the library resources visit the English libguide.
-If you would like help using any of these resources you can book a tutorial with Carol Price, the liaison librarian for the School of English.
+If you would like help using any of these resources you can book a tutorial with Nancy Jackson, the librarian for the School of English.
 If there are no convenient slots shown you can e-mail Nancy at Nancy.Jackson@bcu.ac.uk to arrange a time.